Aliases for PEBP1 Gene

 GeneCards Summary for PEBP1 Gene

 PEBP1 (Phosphatidylethanolamine Binding Protein 1) is a Protein Coding gene.
-Diseases associated with PEBP1 include gastric cardia adenocarcinoma and lung squamous cell carcinoma.
-Among its related pathways are Signaling by GPCR and Immune System.
+Diseases associated with PEBP1 include Gastric Cardia Adenocarcinoma.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Signaling by GPCR.
 GO annotations related to this gene include poly(A) RNA binding and enzyme binding.
 An important paralog of this gene is PEBP4.

 UniProtKB/Swiss-Prot for PEBP1 Gene